About

 Program Overview

-The Indigenous Screen Summit (ISS) and the Indigenous Pitch Forum is an industry access program and B2B event for Indigenous creatives and producers of commercial television and/or digital media content.
+The Indigenous Screen Summit (ISS) and Pitch Forum is an industry access program and B2B event for Indigenous creatives and producers of commercial television and/or digital media content.
 The ISS and the Indigenous Pitch Forum aim to provide an international platform for participants to pitch their projects to the market, meet leading industry decision-makers, and network for future project and business opportunities at the Banff World Media Festival (BANFF).

 Purpose of the Program